 The 16 Types assessment is based on Carl Jung's Theory of Psychological Types.
 The results are broken down into four categories: Extrovert or Introvert, Sensing or Intuitive, Feeling or Thinking, Judgment or Perception.

-The assessment places you in a four letter acronym category that is often referred to as your Myers Briggs personality type.
+The assessment places you in a four letter acronym category.
 There are no right or wrong types or styles and this assessment is intended to be a way to think about your behaviors and how they might be perceived by others.
 The purpose of the 16 Types assessment or any personality assessment is self-awareness, with the goal of identifying those behaviors that potentially hold you back from being your best on a day to day basis.

 Where do you get your energy?